smallwat3r/dotfiles/README.md

 My config files for macOS.

 **This repo is updated super frequently**

-**If you intend to use these dotfiles for your own set-up please create backups of your current setup**
+**!!!
+Please create backups of your current set-up if you intend to use these dotfiles !!!**

 Note: my `vim/vimrc` is not maintained anymore as I switched to neovim (see `vim/init.vim`)

 Dotfiles are managed by a YAML config file `config.yml`